e-breuninger/terraform-provider-netbox/README.md

 When using Terraform 0.13 you can use the provider from the Terraform registry.
 The confirmation process of the Github organization is currently in progress.

-For furteher information on how to use third party providers have a look at https://www.terraform.io/docs/configuration/providers.html
+For further information on how to use third party providers, see https://www.terraform.io/docs/configuration/providers.html

 Releases for all major plattform are available on the release page.